Vision for Downtown closer to fruition with city panels, council soon to consider development agreement

-The vision for Kenosha’s $400 million Downtown revitalization project, along with a plan to develop affordable housing in the city’s Uptown district, are moving close to fruition.
+The vision for Kenosha’s $400 million Downtown revitalization project, along with a plan to develop affordable housing in the city’s Uptown district, are moving closer to fruition.

 Dubbed the “Downtown Vision”, the eight-block redevelopment initiative includes a brand new City Hall, a performing arts center, and a “yet to be determined” high-end hotel.
 Things should come into sharper focus as the city administration prepares to present a developer’s agreement to three city panels and the City Council for consideration in December.